AaronGullickson/marmodel_analysis/README.txt

 Aaron Gullickson

-The files contained in this repository will reproduce the full analysis for the paper "A Counterfactual Choice Approach to the Study of Partner Selection" published in *Demographic Research*.
+The files contained in this repository will reproduce the full analysis for the paper "A Counterfactual Choice Approach to the Study of Partner Selection."

 The entire analysis is conducted in *R* version 3.6.2.
 Required packages for the analysis will be installed by running the `check_packages.R` script which is run by default in all of the other scripts.